rohitkrai03/vue-starter/README.md

   - Supports ES2015+ in test files.
   - Supports all webpack loaders.
   - Easy mock injection.

+- This boilerplate uses [ESLint](http://eslint.org/) as the linter, and uses the [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) preset with some small customizations.

+- Option to install and setup [vue-router](https://github.com/vuejs/vue-router)

+- Utilities like `lodash` and `axios` come installed out of the box.
+You can opt out while installing template from vue-cli as well.
+Also, webpack will be configured accordingly to make use of only the modules that are used and not the whole library to reduce bundle size.

+- An option to install a UI Library
+  - [Element](http://element.eleme.io/#/en-US) A Vue 2.0 based component library for developers, designers and product managers.
+Also, configured to use only the required modules and components in the final bundle.
+  - [Foundation](http://foundation.zurb.com/) A responsive front-end framework.
+Imported minified css file in index.html.
+Js file can be imported as per the need as well.

+- A converge like config management system which merges different config files based on environment and app mode.

+- A well defined folder structure for medium to large Vue.js projects.

 ### Fork It And Make Your Own